Jahia/provisioning-tutorials/README.md

 ## In this repository

-Each folder in this repository contains all the necessary elements to start a Jahia environment following different use cases, these examples serves as proof-of-principles and are not meant at being used "as-is" for production environment.
-Instead they contain useful piece of information that can be later adapted to your use case.
+Each folder in this repository contains all the necessary elements to start a Jahia environment following different use cases.

+These examples serves as proof-of-principles and are not meant at being used "as-is" for production environment.
+You will find useful piece of information that can later be adapted to your use case.

 | Tutorial | Description |
 | --- | --- |